open-telemetry/opentelemetry-java-instrumentation/docs/contributing/writing-instrumentation.md

 `testing` submodule and add a test that inherits from the abstract test class.
 You should implement the method to initialize the client using the library's mechanism to register interceptors, perhaps a method like `registerInterceptor` or wrapping the result of a library factory when delegating.
-The test should implement the `InstrumentationTestRunner` trait for common setup logic.
+The test should implement the `LibraryTestTrait` trait for common setup logic.
 If the tests pass, library instrumentation is working OK.

 ## Writing Java agent instrumentation